-For every visual compelling graphics out there, there is always someone who never gave up while designing that beautiful graphic you see.
+For every compelling visual graphic out there, there is always someone who never gave up while designing that beautiful graphic you see.

-Marketers know the true power of visual content in branding and advertising, it has proved to be very useful to communicate with potential clients or customers without using so many resources.
+Marketers know the real power of visual content in branding and advertising.
+It has proved to be very useful to communicate with potential clients or customers without using so many resources.

-A good graphic designer also understands that the most important part of the design is the illustrated images, how they communicate the intention of the designer, is the illustration real enough to communicate the intended message?
+An excellent graphic designer also understands that the most critical part of the design is the illustrated images.
+How do they communicate the intention of the designer, and is the illustration real enough to deliver the intended message?

-Sometimes a designer is forced to hire a professional photographer to take a custom photo, but this cost more and most times inflate the budget for the design.
+Sometimes a designer is forced to hire a professional photographer to take a custom photo.
+But this costs more and most times will inflate the budget for the design.

-All these are the reason why it is not so simple to go on the internet and just download any stock photo to use on a design project, it requires skills and tactics to browse through hundreds or even thousands of suitable photos, one also have to face the choice of which contrast, abstract or specific?
+All these are the reason why it is not so simple to go on the internet and just download any stock photo to use on a design project.
+It requires skills and tactics to browse through hundreds or even thousands of suitable images.
+One also has to face the choice of contrast, abstract or specific?

 Mind the end result